navinlabcode/tnbc-chemo/analysis/visium_hd.md

 In detail, we performed the following 3 analysis to determine cell types, especially cancer cells.

 - **Analysis 1**.
 Running RCTD and using our own TNBC scRNA-seq data as the reference data to call cell types.
 - **Analysis 2**.
-Running RCTD and using the normal human breast cell atlas scRNA-seq data (PMID: 37380767) as the reference dataset to call cell types.
+Running RCTD and using the normal human breast cell atlas (HBCA) scRNA-seq data (PMID: 37380767) as the reference dataset to call cell types.
 - **Analysis 3**.
 Running CopyKat to identify the aneuploid cells.

 A cell is finalized as a 'cancer cell', if it is identified as a 'Tumor' cell in Analysis-1, a 'epithelial' cell in Analysis-2, and/or an 'aneuploid' cell in Analysis-3.